Maasland

-Maasland (population: 6,844) is a town in the western Netherlands, in the province of South Holland.
+Maasland (population: 6,844) is a village in the western Netherlands, in the province of South Holland.
 It lies in the municipality (gemeente) of Midden-Delfland and covers an area of 24.42 km2 (of which 0.64 km2 water).
+It is located in a countryside area with dairy farms that is surrounded by various urban concentrations, namely the city of Rotterdam, the municipality of Westland (area with intensive greenhouse horticulture activities), and the towns of Vlaardingen and Maassluis.

 History

 From approximately 700, the area was populated, presumably by Frisians.
 It was first the royal domain, and later went to the local counts.
 During the later period, an area of about 1000 ha was made dry and suitable for living.
-The first signs of a community at the current location of the town started back in 985 when the area was given by the Emperor Otto III to Graaf Dirk II and a church was built.
-After severe floodings during the 12th century, the Maasdijk was rebuilt and the town centre relocated to its current site.
+The first signs of a community at the current location of the village started back in 985 when the area was given by the Emperor Otto III to Graaf Dirk II and a church was built.
+After severe floodings during the 12th century, the Maasdijk was rebuilt and the village centre relocated to its current site.
 In 1241 Graaf Willem II let the German Teutonic Knights draw on the territory of Maasland.
-Furthermore, in 1243 a nobleman, Diederik van Coldenhove, gave all his property in Oude Campspolder, north of the current town center, to the Order, and a commandery was established there to manage the properties of the Order in Maasland.
+Furthermore, in 1243 a nobleman, Diederik van Coldenhove, gave all his property in Oude Campspolder, north of the current village center, to the Order, and a commandery was established there to manage the properties of the Order in Maasland.

 In 1450 the 'Poldermolen' (translation: Poldermill) was built in Maasland.

 During the war between Spain and the Netherlands a huge area of the Netherlands was flooded which was part of the strategy of Willem van Oranje.
-In 1574, these floodings affected Maasland, and once again the town was flooded.
-It took a couple of years before the town was rebuilt and in 1614 part of the town Maasland (which included the Maeslandsluys) gained independency and is known as Maassluis.
+In 1574, these floodings affected Maasland, and once again the village was flooded.
+It took a couple of years before the villagewas rebuilt and in 1614 part of the village Maasland (which included the Maeslandsluys) gained independency and is known as the town Maassluis.

-Until the new townhall was built in 1874 meetings of the city council meetings were held in the tavern 'de Pynas'.
+Until the new village hall was built in 1874 meetings of the village council meetings were held in the tavern 'de Pynas'.

-In the late 20th century the town of Maasland and its surrounding communities were governed as the municipality (gemeente) of Maasland, with most governmental functions based in the town.
+In the late 20th century the village of Maasland and its surrounding communities were governed as the municipality (gemeente) of Maasland, with most governmental functions based in the village.

-In 2004, the town of Maasland became part of the municipality (gemeente) of Midden-Delfland upon the merger of the municipality of Maasland and the municipality of Schipluiden.
+In 2004, the village of Maasland became part of the municipality (gemeente) of Midden-Delfland upon the merger of the municipality of Maasland and the municipality of Schipluiden.